mvysny/vaadin-on-kotlin/docs/vok-guides.md

 Continue reading here to understand how exactly VoK accesses the database.

 * The [Accessing Databases Guide](databases-v10.md)
+* The [Accessing NoSQL or REST data sources](nosql_rest_datasurces.md) for displaying data from a NoSQL database, or a REST service endpoint.
 * [Writing services](services.md) to place your business logic in

 ## Security